mo-azfar/Znuny-Telegram-Notification/README.md

 	*Only text are acceptable here.

-5. Import and deploy AgentTelegram.xml at /opt/otrs/Kernel/Config/Files/XML/
+5. Import and deploy ZZZAgentTelegram.xml at /opt/otrs/Kernel/Config/Files/XML/

 6. Obtain the telegram chat_id for the :